letsdrink/ouzo/docs/tutorials/skeleton_app_explained.md

 Function **showErrors** displays validation errors set on our model.
 In the line #6 we create a form for the user model.
 Method `$form->start` displays form html element for the given url.

-Lines
+Lines:

 ```php
 $form->label('login', array('class' => 'control-label col-lg-2')); //<label for="user_login" class="control-label col-lg-2">Login</label>
 $form->textField('login'); //  <input type="text" id="user_login" name="user[login]" value="thulium">
 ```

 display label and text input for user's login.

 Label text is taken from translations (`locales/en.php`) by a key that is a concatenation of the model and field names.
-In this case it's 'user.login'.
+In this case it's *'user.login'*.